 The provider must supply and maintain the locks that are needed to ensure your room is reasonably secure.

-For more information on providers' responsibilities about locks and keys, see the Entry & Privacy Rooming Accommodation Fact Sheet.
+For more information on providers' responsibilities about locks and keys, see the Entry To Your Room fact sheet.

 You may attach a fixture or make a structural change to a premises (e.g. installing an air conditioner) only if the provider agrees in writing.